zachpino/generative-design-workshop-s20/week14/README.md

 -----

 Thanks for scrolling to the bottom!
 You all have been an extraordinary class to work with — slashing through technical, procedural, and conceptual challenges with ease.
-Thank you for all of your time, effort, goodwill, versatility, courage in the face of weird stuff, and — most of all — your patience and energy in such difficult times.
+Thank you for all of your time, effort, goodwill, ambition, versatility, courage in the face of weird stuff, and — most of all — your patience and energy in such difficult times.
 It has been an honor to collaborate with you all through the last 14 weeks, and I hope to continue working with you all in some format going forward.

 Thank you. :robot: